BryanH/spat/readme.txt

 Tested up to: 3.4.2
 Stable tag: trunk

-Add the shortcode [subpage_tabs] to any parent page and all child pages will be rendered in that spot with a tabbed navigation layout.
+Add the shortcode [subpages_tabs] to any parent page and all child pages will be rendered in that spot with a tabbed navigation layout.

 == Description ==